-- The evaporation tray located on the rear of the refrigerator may be hot.
-Do not use the tray as a handle. - To prevent tipping, ensure the casters are unlocked, leveling feet (if installed) are lifted, and the doors are closed before moving the refrigerator. - To avoid damaging refrigerant tubing or risking refrigerant leak, use caution when moving or operating the unit. - 1.
-Ensure door is secured and casters (if installed) are unlocked. - 2.
+- · Helmer does not recommend operating this unit on a GFI/GFCI outlet. - · To avoid damaging refrigerant tubing or risking refrigerant leak, use caution when moving or operating the unit. - 1.
+Ensure doors is secured and casters are unlocked. - 2.
 Roll refrigerator into place and lock casters. - 3.
 Ensure refrigerator is level.

-2.3 Connect Back-up Power
+2.3 Connect Backup Power

-The monitoring system and chart recorder each have a back-up battery system enabling a period of continuous operation if power is lost.
+The monitoring system and chart recorder each have a backup battery system enabling a period of continuous operation if power is lost

-Battery life varies by manufacturer, voltage level remaining as well as whether optional Access Control is installed.
-Providing full power is available, Access Control is not installed and no battery-related alarms are active, back-up power for the monitoring system is available for up to 20 hours (the Low Battery alarm will activate after approximately 18 hours of battery use).
-Providing full power is available, back-up power for the monitoring system and optional Access Control system is available for at least 2 hours.
+Battery life varies by manufacturer as well as voltage level remaining.
+Providing full power is available and no battery-related alarms are active, backup power for the monitoring system is available for up to 20 hours (the Low Battery alarm will activate after approximately 18 hours of battery use).
+Providing full power is available, backup power for the optional i.LockTM interlock feature is available for up to 2.5 hours.

-Before installing or replacing batteries, switch the AC power switch and back-up battery switch OFF.
-Disconnect the refrigerator from AC power.
+Before installing or replacing batteries, switch the AC power and backup battery switches OFF, switch the i.Lock key switch OFF if installed and disconnect the refrigerator from AC power.

-- The optional Access Control system uses the monitoring system back-up battery for back-up power in the event of power failure. - The monitoring system will start on back-up battery power alone.
-If the refrigerator was not previously connected to AC power and the back-up battery is switched on, the monitoring system will begin running on back-up battery power. - If AC power is lost, the monitoring system will automatically disable some features to prolong back-up battery power.
-Data collection will continue until back-up battery power is depleted.
+- The optional i.LockTM interlock feature (available only in Pharmacy models) uses the monitoring system backup battery for backup power in the event of power failure. - The monitoring system will start on backup battery power alone.
+If the refrigerator was not previously connected to AC power and the backup battery is switched on, the monitoring system will begin running on backup battery power. - If AC power is lost, the monitoring system will automatically disable some features to prolong backup battery power.
+Data collection will continue until backup battery power is depleted.